7ama2004/Synapse-Obsidian/README.md

 1. Connect text nodes to your Living Canvas block (draw edges between them)
 2. Use the command palette to "Run Selected Block"
+   - The command is always available.
+If nothing is selected, you’ll be prompted to choose a block from the current canvas.
 3. The AI will process the connected text and create an output node

 ### Text Clarification